Architecture is a science of buildings.

 I have an interest in historic buildings and remains.

-I often visit museums and love to photograph the remains from history, which is beautifully preserved.
+I often visit museums and love to photograph the remains from history, which are beautifully preserved.

-During my university years, I used to travel to old cities which have historical construction.
+During my university years, I used to travel to old cities with historical construction.

-I was so excited about the journey because the building of a museum itself is wondrous.
+I was excited about the journey because the museum building is wondrous.

 I started packing with wide-angle Canon 16-35mm f4 because I knew the museum’s building was my only goal.

-To get the best captivating shot of the building, a wide-angle lens is necessary.
+A wide-angle lens is necessary to get the best captivating shot of the building.

-I was so fascinated by the construction and couldn’t get my eyes off when I got there.
+I was so fascinated by the construction that I couldn’t get my eyes off when I arrived.

 It has many more features: